<function>

 is still based on x = 1

-'s definition, ensuring that foo
+'s definition, thus ensuring that foo

-uses the updated value of x
+relies on the updated value of x

 .